-They collected Old English flow blue ceramics and furniture that was circa 1850’s – 1920’s.
+They collected Old English flow blue ceramics and furniture that was circa the 1850s–1920s.
 (I mentioned before my Mother’s fascination with ceramic pandas, as well and my Father’s love affair with 1950’s American cars, which he continues to collect in his garage with vintage car memorabilia.)
-My house was full of antiquities; everywhere I looked, from the old brass, down-feather bed I slept in to the oak wardrobe where my clothes were kept.
+My house was full of antiquities; everywhere I looked, from the old brass, the down-feather bed I slept in, to the oak wardrobe where my clothes were kept.

 It is as picturesque a place that you will ever find, so bring your lunch and your walking shoes for a chance to explore the grounds for a few hours before you head back to your car for the rest of your journey towards the Ring of Kerry and the Dingle Peninsula.

 Note: This trip was sponsored by Failte Ireland, although you are stuck with my opinions about the lushness of the place!